 Extra Tips For Where to Eat in Vilnius

 And apart from browsing the food stalls for regional fruits, vegetables, cheeses, and snacks, Halle Market also has a few cafes that are worth stopping at for a drink or a snack.

 Open Kitchen is Vilnius’ version of a food truck park.

 It has a nice atmosphere and if you love food trucks, on a sunny day this is a great spot.
-However, we tried food from three different food stands and weren’t impressed by any of it.
+However, we tried food from three different food stands and weren’t impressed by any of them.
 But maybe we were just unlucky.

 Open Kitchen is only open on Fridays and Saturdays during summer.